Skip to main content

 Loading and running evaluations

-from mellea import MelleaSession, start_session
+from mellea import start_session

 from mellea.stdlib.components.unit_test_eval import TestBasedEval

-test_evals = TestBasedEval.from_json_file("tests/eval_data/email_classifier.json")
+test_evals = TestBasedEval.from_json_file("tests/eval_data/email_writer.json")

-judge_session = start_session()
+judge_session = start_session(backend_name="ollama", model_id="granite4.1:3b")

 for eval_case in test_evals: